free things to do in New York City

 Discussion | An Art Book - Performa

-In celebration of the newest Performa publication Performa 09: Back to Futurism, the library hosts a conversation between Performa Founding Director and Curator RoseLee Goldberg, Performa 09 Commission artist Wangechi Mutu, and Performa 11 Commission artist Shirin Neshat.
-They discuss what it means to commission a new work in live performance and the impact that the Performa biennial has had on the history and future of live performance.
+In celebration of the newest Performa publication Performa 09: Back to Futurism, the library hosts a more conversation between Performa Founding Director and Curator RoseLee Goldberg, Performa 09 Commission artist Wangechi Mutu, and Performa 11 Commission artist Shirin Neshat.
+They discuss what it means to commission a new work in live performance and the impact that the Performa biennial has had on the history and future of live performance. less

 New York City, NY; NYC